protocultor/NextBASIC-Shmup/readme.txt

 0       Player ship, straight
 1       Player ship, leaning right
 2       Player shot
-3-4     Enemy
-5-10    Explosion animation
+3-8     Explosion animation
+9-13    Enemies and their animations

 To Do
 -----

 Have to make it playable!
-- Spawn enemies in predefines waves
-- Make them shoot
+- Make enemies shoot
 - Other types of enemies
 - Powerups?
 Bosses?